-Our 3-day Paris itinerary collects world-class museums, iconic monuments, plus hidden cocktail bars and the best of Parisian culture.
-Here’s how to make the most of 3 days in Paris.
+Our 3-day Paris itinerary collects world-class museums, iconic monuments, hidden cocktail bars and the best of Parisian culture in an easy-to-follow walkable itinerary.

-For our full list, read our guide to the ultimate things to do in Paris.
+For an overview of everything we love about the city, read our guide to the best things to do in Paris.

 IN THIS GUIDE